lehoangvi123/lehoangvi123/README.md

    - **Description:** A simplified version of the famous Candy Crush Saga game developed using Java.
 This project simulates the core mechanics of matching 3 or more candies, scoring, and cascading effects.
 Built for practicing Java GUI development and algorithmic logic for matching games.
    - **Member:** 5 Members
    - **My roles:**
-      +GUI Designer & Technical Writer
+       GUI Designer & Technical Writer
-      +Designed the graphical user interface (GUI) using Java Swing +Created and customized the game background and visual elements +Wrote the project documentation and final report outlining features, design, and implementation details
+       Designed the graphical user interface (GUI) using Java Swing Created and customized the game background and visual elements Wrote the project documentation and final report outlining features, design, and implementation details
    - **Tech Stack:** Java
    - **Github and Instruction:** [Repo Link](https://github.com/tttduong/Candy-Crush-Lab5)